How to approach … employee engagement research

 This is the first in a short series of blogs looking at how to approach different areas of research.
 This month I’ll be looking at something which everyone is talking about at the moment – employee engagement.

-The last 18 months have seen a huge shift in working practices, last March many of us left our offices and started to work from home.
-Now 18 months on, some are returning to office based work, but many are wanting to redefine their working week.
+The COVID-19 pandemic saw a huge shift in working practices, many of us left our offices and started to work from home.
+Some have now returned to office based work, but many are still redefining their week.
 And, as The Great Resignation shows, some are looking to change jobs completely.

 I’ve been asked to help with an increasing number of online questionnaires, all being distributed in an attempt to gauge how employees are feeling about the return to work and what their preferences are in terms of hybrid working.
 Some are also being used as a wellbeing check-in, an anonymous way of getting a feel for how your teams are feeling right now.